dohminion/ADLabBuild/README.md

 Get it from: https://www.microsoft.com/en-us/download/details.aspx?id=46899

 For automated GPO editing, get GPAE from SDM Software.
 It is well worth the modest cost compared to time saved.
-It must be installed before you run the
+It must be installed before you run the Team Structure creation scripts.
 Trial available here:  https://sdmsoftware.com/group-policy-management-products/group-policy-automation-engine/